neural-data-science/NESC_3505/syllabus.md

 ### Projects
 There are 2 [team-based](https://neuraldatascience.io/1/teamwork.html) projects to complete.
 These projects are directly based on the class assignments, but integrate across multiple classes and assignments, as well as requiring you to extend and apply what you have learned, to new contexts.

-### Project Peer Assessments
-You will be asked to submit structured peer reviews following each of the two team projects.
-This will be done using a rubric with five components: participation, preparation, communication, collaboration, and academic quality.
-Your grade will be the average of the ratings assigned to you by your team members. **Late peer assessments will be penalized 2% per hour**, with the clock starting the minute after the deadline has elapsed.

 #### Dealing with unequal contributions
 Submitting the peer assessment itself is worth only a few points towards your final grade.
 However, it is also an opportunity for teams to identify individuals who did not contribute substantially to the project work.
 The peer assessment asks each team member to estimate the proportion of work done on the project by each team member.
 If any team member is identified by a majority of other team members as having done substantially less then their fair share of the work ("substantially less" being less than half as much work as others), the average contribution rating of all team members (other than the student in question) will be used to reduce the student's grade on the team project.